Len Berman

 Leonard Berman (born June 14, 1947) is an American television sportscaster and journalist who is based in New York City.
-He is currently hosting the morning show on WOR-AM along with Michael Riedel.
+He is currently hosting the morning show on WOR along with Michael Riedel.

 Berman is widely known for his television career with NBC, specifically his work for the network's flagship station WNBC-TV.
 Berman spent 27 years as the lead sports anchor for WNBC and also worked for NBC Sports covering Major League Baseball and the National Football League.
 He was employed by WNBC until 2009, and prior to that he worked for WCBS-TV in New York City from April 1979 through August 1982 and WBZ-TV in Boston, where he announced Boston Celtics games on TV with Celtics legend Bob Cousy.
-He also worked at HBO Sports covering boxing, college basketball and a weekly baseball show Race for the Pennant from 1978-1981.
+He also worked at HBO Sports covering boxing, college basketball and a weekly baseball show Race for the Pennant from 1978 to 1981.

 Early life

 Berman graduated from the Syracuse University's S. I. Newhouse School of Public Communications in 1968.
-He also earned a masters degree there in 1970.
-While at Syracuse, he was the sports director at WAER-FM calling Syracuse Orange games.
+He also earned a master's degree there in 1970.
+While at Syracuse, he was the sports director at WAER calling Syracuse Orange games.
 He was inducted into WAER Hall of Fame in 2018 along with Steve Kroft.

 Despite having a very neutral viewpoint when reporting sports in New York City, he grew up an avid New York Yankees fan.
 He is partial to Big East basketball.
-Berman's Big East connections included, other being a Syracuse alum, several years of calling the conference's basketball games for ESPN and in syndication for the Big East Network.
+Berman's Big East connections included, other than being a Syracuse alum, are several years of calling the conference's basketball games for ESPN and in syndication for the Big East Network.

 Career

 On March 1, 2012, Berman hosted a segment on the 10 o'clock news evening sports report on WNYW—Fox 5—in New York City.
 He presented his top-5 most interesting sports stories of the week prior.

-In March 2015, Berman co-hosted a morning radio program from 6:00 a.m. to 10:00am on WOR-AM.
+In March 2015, Berman co-hosted a morning radio program from 6:00 a.m. to 10:00am on WOR.
 The flagship news-talk station for iHeart Radio, originally named "Len and Todd in the Morning".

 On October 20, 2017, Berman announced during a broadcast that Todd Schnitt was no longer working at the station because he could not come to terms on a contract.
 The show is now called "Len Berman and Michael Riedel in the Morning."

 Berman announced his last WNBC's sportscast on Wednesday April 22, 2009.
 Following the announcement, the station showed taped goodbye and good luck messages from Matt Lauer, Al Roker, and Brian Williams.